hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/softwaretestingv.md

 - Deployment and Maintenance

 <p>
-Which are together called as the (SDLC) Software Development Life cycle.
+These together is known as Software Development Life cycle (SDLC).
 </p>

 <br>